Nostin/react-unit-testing/README.md

 Display messages as follows depending on what is entered:

-- "Invalid Date" if the date entered is not a valid date
+- `Invalid Date` if the date entered is not a valid date
-- "Birthday cannot be in the future" if a future date is entered
+- `Birthday cannot be in the future` if a future date is entered
-- "You were literally born today?" if user enters todays date
+- `You were literally born today?` if user enters todays date
-- "Happy birthday!" if it is the users birthday today
+- `Happy birthday!` if it is the users birthday today
-- "You are {age} years old" if a past date date is entered that does not coincide with todays date
+- `You are {age} years old` if a past date date is entered that does not coincide with todays date
-- "You are 1 year old" if the date entered was exactly one year ago
+- `You are 1 year old` if the date entered was exactly one year ago

 A solution that meets the above requirements has been provided for you, including a unit test suite that ensures that it works as intended.